Adithyan777/BiasBalance/README.md

-# Dataset Bias Detection and Augmentation Tool 📊
+# BiasBalance - A Dataset Bias Detection and Augmentation Tool 📊

 A Streamlit-based web application for analyzing categorical data, detecting bias, performing independence testing and augmenting data.